vidbina/vidbina.github.io/_posts/2016-03-18-secure-github-pages.markdown

 #  card: summary_large_image
 #  image: http://example.com
 ---
-This morning I learned about Kloudsec, a service that offers a CDN, HTTP/SSL encryption and shadowing in case Github pages becomes unavailable :stuck_out_tongue:.
+This morning I learned about Kloudsec, a service that offers a CDN, HTTPS encryption and shadowing in case Github pages are unavailable[^1] :stuck_out_tongue:.

+[^1]: Hell does freeze over [occasionally](https://news.ycombinator.com/item?id=7130624), so don't think you would never need it :wink:

 ## Update DNS